kxjhwbb/InventorySQL/README.md

 ==InventorySQL==

-add a delay for work with bungee fix the switch command (testing)
+1.add a delay for work with bungee

+2.fix the switch command (testing)